- January 16, 2019

 - Posted by: Harrine Freeman

-- Category: Budget, Budgeting, Economics, Finance & accounting, Government shutdown
+- Category: Economics, Government shutdown

 Government shutdowns do not exist in other countries.
 Personnel that continue to receive a paycheck during a government shutdown are the President, Congress, the military, federal law enforcement agents, doctors, and nurses working in federal hospitals.